MuhammedSabbagh/MuhammedSabbagh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Computer Engineer Student seeking knowledge on wide area of computer and electronic fields, having extended knowledge on UNIX-like Operatinf systems such as (Linux and *BSD).
+Computer Engineer Student seeking knowledge on wide area of computer and electronic fields, having extended knowledge on UNIX-like Operating systems such as (Linux and *BSD).

 while i'm not on all social media platforms you can find me on telegram and Discord